ladybug-tools/spider-covid-19-viz-3d/README.md

 <details open >
 <summary>Concept</summary>

+The concept of the web page is to show you the current COVID-19 situation around the entire world in 3 seconds or less.

 * View the data from John Hopkins University [GitHub repository]( https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data ) in 3D
-* Entry-level code anybody can play with
+* Provide entry-level programming code anybody can copy and make better
-* Displays in seconds on any device
+* Display all the data in seconds on any device then zoom and rotate and click to see the cases in 3D

+The progress made in one day of programming was excellent - as you can see above.
+And there's a lot more features that can be added.
+For example, why are those blue bars so boring-looking?
+Or can you show me the borders of the countries?

 </details>